sonata-nfv/son-cli/README.md

 This set of command line tools are meant to aid the SONATA service developers on their tasks.
 The tools are briefly described as follows.
 - `son-workspace` creates, configures and manages development workspaces and projects.
-- `son-publish` allows the publication of projects, services and functions to private catalogues (in process to be integrated to `son-access`).
 - `son-package` packages a project, containing services and functions, to be instantiated in the SONATA Service Platform.
 All project components are syntatically validated and external dependencies are retrieved to produce a complete service package.
+- `son-validate` can be used to validate the syntax, integrity and topology of SONATA service packages, projects, services and functions.
+Son-validate can be used through the CLI or as a micro-service running inside a docker container.
-- `son-push` is used to upload the service package to the Service Platform Gatekeeper (in process to be integrated to `son-access`).
+- `son-access` enables authenticating users to the Service Platform and integrates features to push and pull resources from the Service Platform Catalogues.
+It is used to upload the service package to the SDK emulator or the Service Platform Gatekeeper, so the service can be deployed in the respective environment.
 - `son-monitor` provides tools to easily monitor/generate metrics for debugging and analyzing service performance.
-- `son-access` enables authenticating users to the Service Platform and integrates features to push and pull resources from the Service Platform Catalogues.
+- `son-profile` supports network service developers to automatically profile their network services and network functions.

 ## Building